The Dog Gut-Brain Axis: How Gut Health Shapes Behavior and Mood

 Serotonin is often described as a "feel-good" neurotransmitter, associated with mood stability, impulse control, and emotional resilience.
 What most dog parents don't know is where most of it comes from.

 Enterochromaffin cells lining the intestine produce serotonin in response to microbial signals from the gut microbiome.
-Specific bacterial strains — particularly Lactobacillus and Bifidobacterium species — stimulate this production.
+Specific bacterial strains — particularly Lactobacillus and Bifidobacterium species — are associated with stimulating this production.
 When these strains are present in sufficient numbers, serotonin production is robust.
-When they're depleted — by stress, antibiotics, poor diet, or dysbiosis — serotonin availability drops.
+When they're depleted — by stress, antibiotics, poor diet, or dysbiosis — serotonin availability can drop.

 Lower serotonin in the gut affects the brain through several pathways.
 The vagus nerve carries serotonin signals upward, where they influence mood regulation, sleep, and stress reactivity.
 A dog whose gut is producing insufficient serotonin is working with a quieter version of one of its primary calming signals.
 The result isn't always dramatic.
 Sometimes it's a dog that startles more easily.
 Sometimes it's difficulty settling after stimulation, slower recovery from stressful events, or a low-grade edginess that's hard to explain.